 Keeping the Community Food Assistance Network Healthy

-Amidst growing concerns regarding COVID-19, we wanted to let you know the steps being taken at The Food Bank of Waterloo Region to ensure the health and well-being of staff, volunteers, guests and people accessing food assistance.
+As the COVID-19 health crisis continues to evolve and the number of cases increases daily, we want to let you know about the steps and precautions being implemented at The Food Bank of Waterloo Region to ensure the health and safety of staff, volunteers, and the community.

-We maintain the highest standard of cleanliness year-round and have regular cleaning protocols in place to ensure clean and hygienic spaces for staff, volunteers, and guests.
-In light of the current situation and in order to flatten the curve and reduce the impact of COVID-19, we have also introduced additional measures:
+We continue to maintain the highest standard of cleanliness and have regular cleaning protocols in place to ensure clean, and hygienic spaces for staff, and volunteers.
+This includes adhering to the following measures:

 - Additional hand sanitizer and soap available throughout the building.

-- Increased cleaning of high-touch areas, such as handles, doors, etc.
+- Increased cleaning of high-touch surfaces, such as handles, doors, etc.

-- Ongoing awareness, education and communication about effective handwashing and respiratory hygiene.
+- Ongoing awareness, education, and communication about COVID-19, effective handwashing and respiratory hygiene

 - Volunteers and visitors are encouraged to educate and take care of themselves – practice effective handwashing and good respiratory hygiene.